rmia46/cf-lense/README.md

 - Exports to .txt, .md, and .html formats
 - Modern, colorful HTML design optimized for printing to PDF
 - Organized exports with incremental IDs (e.g., `03_23_0001_50`)
-- No random UUIDs; sequential tracking for easy management

 ## Quick Start (Binary)
 Download the latest pre-built binary for your system from the [Releases](https://github.com/rmia46/cf-lense/releases) page.